-Dialogue promotes peace and prosperity through knowledge and understanding.
+Dialogue promotes peace and prosperity through

 Today our world with all of its promise also confronts unprecedented challenges.
 If not properly addressed, many of these challenges devolve into conflict.
-Dialogue with foreign leaders, understanding the international business goals of the US and other countries, and recognizing the role that each country plays in both international affairs and international business, is at the heart of what ACIR offers those who are interested in international relations, international business, world affairs, and U.S. foreign and security challenges.
-Involvement and support of ACIR provides each of us an opportunity to make a contribution to the advancement of peace and prosperity through knowledge and understanding.
+Dialogue with foreign leaders, understanding the international business goals of the US and other countries, and recognizing the role that each country plays in both international affairs and international business is at the heart of what ACIR offers those who are interested in international relations, international business, world affairs, and U.S. foreign and security challenges.
+Involvement with and support of ACIR provides each of us an opportunity to make a contribution to the advancement of peace and prosperity through knowledge and understanding.

 The Atlanta Council on International Relations (ACIR) depends on its supporters' contributions to continue its educational mission to strengthen and expand membership knowledge on international affairs issues.
 Making a tax-deductible donation to the ACIR's Annual Fund, at whatever level is right for you, will help enable ACIR to continue to educate, train, and prepare the membership leaders of tomorrow.